NKIBarney/discord-news-sender-bot-Javascript/README.md

 # discord-news-sender-bot-Javascript
-this bo will sending news from config.js file.
+This discord bot is fetching news from sites that you write into Config.js